jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/4- A New Page.md

 In this chapter we've create a new page at the url `/info`.
 To do this we had to create a new Route in the Router, a new function in the Controller, and a new template.
 Although we'll expand on it later, Route -> Controller -> Template is the basic path that all requests take when being served by Phoenix.

-In Chapter 6 of this section we'll explore further the connections between the Router, the Controller, and the Template, but first in Chapter 5 we're going to go back and look at the `use` construct and see where all of those handy macros come from.
+In the next chapter, we'll explore further the connections between the Router, the Controller, and the Template.

+> Curious where all of those handy macros come from, like `get` or `pipeline`?
+Check out [the appendix section where we explain `use`, `import`, and `alias`](read/Appendices/Use,-Import,-Alias).